|A line of turnips stand upon a dusty, stained shelf in the darkness of a room. They are waiting for the right moment.

 "Nick is waiting for you."

 "I'm coming."
-Several minutes later Jake, the eldest, tramped down the stairs.
+Several minutes later Jake tramped down the stairs.
 He wore a long black cape with entirely black clothing and plastic fangs that looked uncomfortable in his mouth.

 "I vant to suck your bloood!"
 Jake cried as he spread his arms, lifting up the cape like wings.